 The Secretary of State has issued regulations on the charging for re-use of information.
-These are contained in Freedom of Information

-(Release of Datasets for Re-use) (Fees) Regulations 2013.
-Any fees that are charged in relation to reuse of information must be in accordance with these regulations.
-Alternatively, there is nothing to prevent a school to charge for re-use of information if existing legislation is available to permit this.
+These are contained in Release of Datasets for Re-use (RPSI) (Fees) Regulations 2015.
+Any fees that are charged in relation to reuse of information and licences must be in accordance with these regulations, not the Freedom of Information Act 2000.